FazeelUsmani/Scaler-Academy/README.md

 A[FILE_NAME] --> Assignment problem <br />
 HW[FILE_NAME] --> Homework problem

-To visualize data structures use this [VisuAlgo](https://visualgo.net/en)
+To visualize data structures use [VisuAlgo](https://visualgo.net/en)

 After these 50 classes we had the following lectures: